orbeon/orbeon-forms-doc/Form-Runner:-Buttons-and-Processes.md

 [SINCE Orbeon Forms 4.3]

-The following dialog can be opened with the `dialog` action:
+The following dialog can be opened with the `xf:show` action:

 - `fr-validation-dialog`: the validation dialog which asks the user to review validation messages